Solar Calculators for Homeowners

 Are solar calculator results accurate?

 Solar calculator results can be useful for early planning, but they are estimates.
-Accuracy depends on the quality of your inputs, local utility rules, roof conditions, system design, installer pricing, and incentive eligibility.
+Accuracy depends on the quality of your inputs, local utility rules, roof conditions, system design, installer pricing, financing terms, and incentive eligibility.

 Can a solar calculator tell me if solar is worth it?

 A calculator can help you estimate whether solar may be financially attractive, but it cannot make the final decision for you.
-Solar may be worth it for some homeowners and less attractive for others depending on cost, savings, incentives, financing, and how long they plan to stay in the home.
+Solar may be worth it for some homeowners and less attractive for others depending on cost, savings, incentives, financing, roof conditions, and how long they plan to stay in the home.

 What information do I need to calculate solar savings?